Captain Marvel and his alter ego Billy Batson, keeping it real in The Seventies

 It's probably noteworthy that Filmation also produced The Kid Super Power Hour

 - Adaptation Distillation: The wizard Shazam does not appear in this series nor is he mentioned in the Opening Narration's back story (instead, the six Immortal Elders speak with and confer their various powers to Billy directly).
-This would make the magic word "SHAZAM!" a case of Grandfather Clause and an Artifact Title, were it not the initials of the Immortals.
+This would make the magic word "SHAZAM!" a case of Grandfather Clause and an Artifact Title, were it not the initials of the Elders

 - None of Captain Marvel's Rogues Gallery appeared in the show, most likely to keep the violence to a minimum.
 Instead, Cap would help out normal people with various problems usually caused by their own poor choices.